ernienaylor/nakmuaymedia/docs/VERCEL_BUILD_FIX_SUMMARY.md

 ## Key Files Created/Modified

 1. **Configuration Files**:
-   - `next.config.js`: Added configuration to disable static generation
+   - `next.config.js`: Added configuration to disable static generation and rewrites for the not-found page
    - `vercel.json`: Added custom routes for 404 pages
    - `.env.production`: Added environment variables

 2. **Special Handlers**:
-   - `src/app/not-found.config.js`: Configuration for the not-found page
+   - `src/app/not-found/layout.tsx`: Created a special layout for the not-found page that doesn't use the theme context
-   - `src/app/not-found/route.js`: Route handler for the not-found page
+   - `src/app/not-found/page.tsx`: Created a special not-found page that doesn't use the theme context
-   - `src/middleware.js`: Middleware to handle 404 pages
+   - `src/middleware.js`: Updated middleware to redirect `/_not-found` to our custom not-found page

 3. **Page Files**:
    - `src/app/not-found.tsx`: Updated to be a server component